ianrose/deventy/README.md

 # Deventy

 A minimal 11ty starting point for building static websites with modern tools.
-Uses the CLI of each tool.
-Allowing a much easier upgrade path for each individual development tool.
+Preferring the CLI of each development tool, allowing for an easier upgrade path.

 Features:
 - [11ty](https://www.11ty.io/)